xingchenxu28/HiJAC/README.md

 This will creat the final result file "/HiJAC/result.mx", which should has the same dimension as the original parameter space "/HiJAC/parameters.mx".
 The results and the parameters are in one-to-one correspondence in these two files.

+If your jobs are terminated due to time limit and there are some parameters left, you can chooese between the following two methods: (1) Resume from breakpoints or (2) Hierarchical calculation.
+Which one is better depends on how many parameters are left, as described in section 4 and 5

+## 4. Resume from breakpoints